libp2p/docs/content/concepts/secure-comm/_index.md

 with a transport protocol should be secure.
 A transport protocol like QUIC provides security guarantees out-of-the-box, but other transports in libp2p do not provide the logic to secure their channel.
 This requires an upgrade to the transport using an upgrader.
 Security is always established first over the raw connection.

-{{% notice "info" %}}
-Several security protocols are supported in libp2p for encryption, the two primary ones being Noise and TLS 1.3.
-{{% /notice %}}

 {{% children description="true"%}}